Tar Heel, North Carolina

 Tar Heel is a town located in Bladen County, North Carolina, United States.
 The population was 90 at the 2020 census.

-Tar Heel is home to the largest pig processing plant in the world, which opened in 1992, operated by Smithfield Foods and is located just north of the town limits.
+Tar Heel is home to the largest pig processing plant in the world.
+The plant opened in 1992, operated by Smithfield Foods and is located just north of the town limits.

 Geography

 Tar Heel is located on the banks of the Cape Fear River.
 Its major highways are NC 87 and NC 131.
 Fayetteville is 25 mi to the north, Elizabethtown is 15 mi to the southeast, and Lumberton is 16 mi to the southwest.

 According to the United States Census Bureau, the town has a total area of 0.4 km2, all land.

 History

 This farming community has a history dating back to the Revolutionary War.
 Colonel Thomas Robeson, for whom Robeson County was named, lived in the Tar Heel community.
 His home is located just to the east of the town.
 It is listed in the National Register of Historic Places as Walnut Grove.

 The town of Mayville, no longer in existence, was on the Robeson and Bladen County line and was the village mentioned in the diary of Elizabeth Ellis Robeson (1847–1866).
 Just when the village moved to what is now Tar Heel is unknown.
 During the Civil War, Colonel Thomas Purdie and Captain Daniel Munn, residents of the Tar Heel area, led troops at Gettysburg and Fort Fisher.

 The Town of Tar Heel was incorporated by the State of North Carolina in 1963.

 The town was known for its landing on the Cape Fear River.
 The state operated a ferry at this landing, and it was a major loading point for vessels that transported agricultural goods to the market in Wilmington.
 The major product was barrels of turpentine.
 Tar Heel had several turpentine stills, and the remains of some of the old stills can be found in the area.
 The results of transporting the barrels of turpentine, leaking barrels, caused a tar-like material to be found around the landing and the access to the river.
 When the community people talked of going to the village, it was said they were going to get tar on their heels, thus the name Tar Heel.

 The town of Tar Heel is often confused with Chapel Hill, North Carolina, home of the University of North Carolina Tar Heels.

 The Purdie House and Purdie Methodist Church and Walnut Grove are listed on the National Register of Historic Places.